single-spa/single-spa.js.org/docs/starting-from-scratch.md

 ### d) Set up navigation

-With single-spa, there are a number of options that will allow us to navigate between our seperate SPAs.
+With single-spa, there are a number of options that will allow us to navigate between our separate SPAs.
 One method would be to include a `pushState()` function which will call the specified application's [activity function](https://single-spa.js.org/docs/configuration.html#activity-function).
 Alternatively, we can use the single-spa [navigateToUrl()](https://single-spa.js.org/docs/api.html#navigatetourl) utility function for convenience.

 To use the function, we simply need to import it and call it with a click event, passing in each Application's url (as designated by the activityFunction set in `single-spa.config.js`) as a string.